b-lukaszuk/haskell_luzne_zadanka/book1/ch12/README.md

 -- >>> countTheBeforeVowel "the evil cow"
 -- 1

-countTheBeforeVowel :: String -> Integer
-countTheBeforeVowel = undefined
+countTheBeforeVowel :: String -> Integer -- why not Int (it is returned by length) countTheBeforeVowel = undefined
 </pre>